 She could still remember the tunnels.
 Weeks spent, climbing, only to find those flames waiting.
-Those horrible specters, haunting the world above, even more terrible than the creatures hunting the world below.
+Those horrible, undying, specters, haunting the world above.
+Even more terrible than the creatures hunting the world below.

 Fires, that could only be of Chaos.

-Some couldn’t endure the sight, others lost their minds, mad with laughter.
+Some couldn’t endure the sight of them.
+Those who stared deep within those flames, became blinded, they clawed at their skin, in pain, begging to stop the visions.
+Others, lost their minds entirely.
+Mad with laughter, they turned on one another, violent and hungry as the flames in the distance.
 As she fled, though, she could never quite escape the screams.
 Whose it was, she could not have said.

 Those voices could break a mind.

 Listening to language not meant for the ears of men, furious as it was euphoric.
-Even the faintest whispers she’d heard, before she fled: from those words, those tones, those cackling bouts of screaming laughter, came creeping secrets that pulled thoughts in patterns and shapes, building the pieces needed to twist, to pull, to snap-
+Even the faintest whispers she’d heard, before she ran from them.
+From those words, those tones, those cackling bouts of screaming laughter, came creeping secrets that pulled thoughts in patterns and shapes, building the pieces needed to twist, to pull, to snap-

 Talia sat up, drenched in sweat, reaching for her weapon.
 Her hand felt… skin.
 Cloth, not armor.
 Blankets, not steel.
 Where had…